kata198/func_timeout/README.rst

 Support
 -------

-I've tested func\_timeout with python 2.7, 3.4, and 3.5.
+I've tested func_timeout with python 2.7, 3.4, 3.5, 3.6.
 It should work on other versions as well.

 Works on windows, linux/unix, cygwin, mac